subhamG98/Android-Parse-JSON-in-one-line-function/README.md

 Here you can see the sample java file where you can use this function.

 <code>

 public class MainActivity extends Activity {
     @Override
     protected void onCreate(Bundle savedInstanceState) {
         super.onCreate(savedInstanceState);
         View v = new MyView(this);
         setContentView(v);
         String[] tagnames={"SNO","Paper","Country"}; //These are the keys of the JSON ARRay String[] tagtype={"text","text","text"}; //This is type of value, it can be text or image String arrayname="seating_plan";// This is the name of array of JSON File MyView.setinputdata("http://scrapplabs.esy.es/subham.php",arrayname,tagnames,tagtype,R.layout.list_card_view);

-//As you see you need to pass only URL, Name of result array,names of key in JSON key value pairs,And a layout file to see the results.Make sure while making layout files you give id to each elements as p1,p2,p3..... as specifie in tagnames.
+//As you see you need to pass only URL, Name of result array,names of key in JSON key value pairs,And a layout file to see the //results.Make sure while making layout files you give id to each elements as p1,p2,p3..... as specifie in tagnames.

    }

 }